 Koala’s Customer Service team has been crucial to the success of the company.
 As new products are being introduced to the company, and it is no longer a “bed in a box” company, the CS team were getting swamped and were rapidly increasing their team size.

-- An observational study with a few people from the CS team
+Partnering with a few people from the Customer Service team to explore customer problems

 Important product details not easily found